Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: The Proposed ParC/Fast-ParC Operation

-\textbf{ParC-ConvNeXt Block and ConvNeXt-ParC Network.} ConvNeXt\cite{ConvNext} take a sequence of modifications on original ResNet50 structure to learn from transformers.
-During this, 3\x3 convolution is replaced with 7\x7 depthwise convolution.
-This enlarges the local receptive field, however it still cannot grad global information.
-We further replace 7\x7 depthwise convolution in ConvNeXt Block by depthwise ParC.
-By this we obtain the ParC-ConvNeXt block (see Fig~\ref{fig:parc_convnet_block_structure}~(d)).
+\textbf{ParC-ConvNeXt Block and ConvNeXt-ParC Network.} ConvNeXt~\citep{ConvNext} takes a sequence of modifications on the original ResNet50 structure to learn from transformers.
+During this, 3$\times$3 convolution is replaced with 7$\times$7 depthwise convolution.
+This enlarges the local receptive field; however, it still cannot grad global information.
+We further replace 7$\times$7 depthwise convolution in ConvNeXt Block by depthwise ParC.
+By this, we obtain the ParC-ConvNeXt block ( Fig~\ref{fig:parc_convnet_block_structure}~(d)).
 Replacing the last $1/3$ blocks of the last two stages of ConvNeXt with ParC-ConvNeXt blocks, an example of ConvNeXt-ParC is obtained.
-We reduce the basic channel number in ConvNeXt-T to 48 (i.e. [48, 96, 192, 384] for each stage) to get a light weight ConvNeXt-XT, which is more welcome in deploying on edge computing devices and it also has shorter experimental period.
+We reduce the basic channel number in ConvNeXt-T to 48 (i.e. [48, 96, 192, 384] for each stage) to get a lightweight ConvNeXt-XT, which is more welcome in deploying on edge computing devices, and it also has a shorter experimental period.

-Note that, in ParC-MetaFormer, a sequence of ParC-H and ParC-W is adopted keep the receptive field consistent with self-attention, as this design is used to replace self-attention.
-In ParC-ConvNets, we adopt a parallel of ParC-H and ParC-V (each one single layer) as shown in Fig.~\ref{fig:parc_convnet_block_structure}.
-According to experimental results, this setting could already provide enough performance gain against the vanilla ConvNets.
-In fact, as we do not use only one ParC-ConvNet block, the ParC-ConvNets still has global receptive field.
+Note that, in ParC-MetaFormer, a sequence of ParC-H and ParC-W are adopted to keep the receptive field consistent with self-attention, since this design is used to replace self-attention.
+In ParC-ConvNets, we adopt a parallel of ParC-H and ParC-V (every single layer) as shown in Fig.~\ref{fig:parc_convnet_block_structure}.
+According to experimental results, this setting could already provide enough performance gain compared to the vanilla ConvNets.
+In fact, as we do not use only one ParC-ConvNet block, the ParC-ConvNets still have a global receptive field.